 Relief From Pinched Nerves

-A pinched nerve can happen if there is excessive pressure is applied to a nerve by surrounding bones, bones, cartilage, muscles or tendons.
+A pinched nerve can happen when excessive pressure is applied to a nerve by surrounding bones, bones, cartilage, muscles or tendons.

 This pressure causes problems in the nerve function often causing pain, tingling, numbness or weakness.